 Base maximum permissible errors

-The intrinsic error (expressed in percent) shall be within the base maximum permissible error stated in Table 3 when the current and power factor are varied within the rated operating conditions, and when the meter is otherwise operated at reference conditions.
+The intrinsic error (expressed in percent) shall be within the base maximum permissible error stated in Table 4 when the current and power factor are varied within the rated operating conditions, and when the meter is otherwise operated at reference conditions.
 National authorities may specify the base maximum permissible errors for subsequent verification and in-service inspections.

+For the maximum permissible error for demand meters, see clause 7.7.8.

-Table 3 - Base maximum permissible errors
+Table 4 - Base maximum permissible errors